Overview

 School-age youth

-Youth Mental Health chart description: Chart shows that 41% of 11th Graders in TTUSD experienced sadness or hopelessness almost every day for two weeks or more that they stopped doing usual activities in the past 12 months, compared to the improvement target of 39%.
+Youth Mental Health chart description: Chart shows that in 2022/2023, 41% of 11th Graders in TTUSD experienced sadness or hopelessness almost every day for two weeks or more that they stopped doing usual activities in the past 12 months, compared to 29% of 11th Graders in 2023/2024.
+The Youth Mental Health target is 39% and improvement is by decreasing the percentage.

 Coming soon